TextureGroup/Texture/docs/_docs/development/threading.md

 ## Locks and Safety

 Carrying on from our last example, we have to make sure that during our processing of the queue for objects that need to be deallocated remains untampered to avoid bounds errors.
 The execution of this function must be synchronous.
 In this particular example, we can guarantee that the execution of this will always happen on a designated run loop's single thread, and therefore synchronously.
-However, we want to design more robust software.
+However, we want to design robust software that won't deadlock or crash.

+__Method 1__

 Looking at `-(void)processQueue`, we have the following locking convention:
 ```
 @interface ASRunLoopQueue () {
   ASDN::RecursiveMutex _internalQueueLock;
 }

+ASSynthesizeLockingMethodsWithMutex(_internalQueueLock) // Texture macro for creating the lock

 - (void)processQueue
 {